SQL Database Authorizer

 1. Users navigate to an application to interact with digital assets.

-2. The PlainID library (Java Spring Boot or .NET libraries) is initialized in either the application layer or the microservice responsible for fetching data from the database.
+2. The PlainID library (Java Spring Boot or .NET SDK) is initialized in either the application layer or the microservice responsible for fetching data from the database.

 Those libraries initiate a call to the PlainID SQL Database Authorizer REST API.